mbykov/akshara/Readme.md

 # akshara

-simple one-line one-word editor for Sanskrit. why it is named 'akshara'?
-Because nagari script is akshara, and not supid 'abugida'
+simple one-line one-word editor for Sanskrit.

+Why it is named 'akshara'?
+Because nagari script is akshara, and not supid 'abugida'.

+Just type nagary from keyboard.
+Keyboard layout mimics SLP1.
+Do not type virama after consonants, it is already typed.
+To remove virama, hit key 'a' or backspace.
+To type A-dirgha, hit 'a' again.
+Vowel in first position is already in a full form.

 ## Installation